New Furnace Prices & Installation Costs in Calgary

 Most installers offer a specific brand of furnace, sometimes combined with an alternative or discount brand.

-Premium name-brand furnaces (like Lennox) are built to a higher standard, have a reputation for excellence, and are backed by strong warranties.
+Premium name-brand furnaces (like Lennox and Trane) are built to a higher standard, have a reputation for excellence, and are backed by strong warranties.

 Installation quality matters